ffdarkpenguin/load_balancer/README.md

 The steps below assumes you built an image with the command above.

-You can run the app with the default sample `clients.txt` include in this source code just typing:
+You can run the app with the default sample `clients.txt` included in this source code just typing:

     docker container run --rm load_balancer